Helius (freedman): 54 AD - The fall of Junius Silanus

-Events in 64
+64 AD - Great Fire of Rome

-In 64 AD, Nero left Helius in charge of Rome, with the full authority to confiscate, banish and execute men of all ranks without notifying Nero.
+In 64 AD, Helius acted as an agent on behalf of emperor Nero.
+On a trip to Naples, Nero left Helius in charge of Rome, with the full authority to confiscate, banish and execute men of all ranks without notifying Nero.
+The primary source for this period is Tacitus the Helius shifted from performing general administrative duties to function as viceroy for Nero.

-Events in 67–68
+In July 64 AD, the Great Fire of Rome was a major event where Helius in the position as procurator would have been in the inner circle of the familia Caesaris.

+66 AD - The Viceroy

+In September 66 AD, Emperor Nero went to Greece to participate in the Olympic Games.
+Helius became the de facto viceroy of Rome during the absence of the emperor, holding the "power of the keys" to the city.
+The keys symbolized stewardship (dispensatio), and meant that Helios had total control over the gates, treasury, and administration.

+67 AD - The Olympic Games

 In 67 AD, Nero was present at the Olympic games in Greece.
 During this period, Cassius Dio reports that Helius had Quintus Sulpicius Camerinus Pythicus executed because he refused to give up the name Pythicus, which Helius claimed was an insult against Nero's victory in the Pythian Games.
 The Jewish War became a serious military commitment.
 Helius recalled emperor Nero to Rome in the winter of 67–68, forcing Nero to postpone his other ventures along with the news of Vindex rising which finally put an end to his plans.

 "During the absence of Nero, Rome was controlled by a freedman named Helius and by Tigellinus' colleague Nymphidius, who expanded his control of the imperial guard.
 After Nero's return at the end of the winter of 67/68, Tigellinus was obviously the lesser of the two prefects."